-Where appropriate, as well as addressing one or more of BBSRC's strategic research priorities, proposals are welcomed which also address the Council's 'building partnerships' priorities (collaborative research with users, research to inform public policy or increased international collaboration).
+Where appropriate, as well as addressing one or more of our strategic research priorities, proposals are welcomed which also address the Council's 'building partnerships' priorities (collaborative research with users, research to inform public policy or increased international collaboration).

 2013-14 priority areas